Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Science interpretation

-The biggest theoretical uncertainty at the moment continues to be the form of the power spectrum from individual strings, the so-called $P_j$ spectrum.
+Within our Models I and II, there are still theoretical uncertainties.
+The biggest one at the moment continues to be the form of the power spectrum from individual strings, the so-called $P_j$ spectrum.
 Future investigations using an accurate model of gravitational backreaction would undoubtedly improve the situation before the arrival of the LISA data.
 On the other hand, these models also assume a somewhat minimalistic version of the string microphysics, therefore, obtaining a good handle on the slope of this spectrum (our $q$ parameter) could be helpful in identifying possible deviations from these simple models.
 It is therefore interesting to point out the ability of our reconstructions to limit the possible values of the exponent of a power-law fit to this spectrum.

 Note, however, that our capacity to obtain a clear estimate of these other parameters depends on the value of $G \mu$.
 The reason for this is that for large enough values of the string tension the SGWB is almost flat and without many features.
 In such a situation, the amplitude of the spectrum is therefore susceptible to degeneracies between the parameters that make it difficult to extract their preferred value from the data.